It’s the job of a CFO to be a strategic partner to the CEO, providing insight and analysis that helps your business succeed.

-Peter Boerhof, senior director of VAT at tax automation company Vertex, says: “Globalisation and centralisation are reshaping commerce and corporate functions.
+Peter Boerhof, Senior Director of VAT at Sage partner Vertex, says: “Globalization and centralization are reshaping commerce and corporate functions.

 “As the availability of performance data grows, CFOs gain unprecedented opportunities to benchmark and surpass industry norms.

-“Yet, this transformation doesn’t alter your role, but rather empowers you to lead initiatives for cost and operational efficiency, elevating your organisations to new heights of excellence.”
+“Yet, this transformation doesn’t alter your role, but rather empowers you to lead initiatives for cost and operational efficiency, elevating your organizations to new heights of excellence.”

 10 common tax and compliance challenges